lune-climate/lune-docs/docs/guides/logistics-customer-analytics.md

 ## Overview

 In this guide, you will learn how to embed a link to a no-code analytics page in order for you customers to:
-1. view shipment emissions analytics
+1. View shipment emissions analytics
-2. explore emission estimates for their shipments
+2. Explore emission estimates for their shipments
-3. understand how individual estimates were calculated.
+3. Understand how individual estimates were calculated.

 </div>
 <div>